Rotorua Mountain Biking - The Whakarewarewa Forest is home for Rotorua bikers.

 A lot of people make use of the Southstar Shuttles to get to the higher Rotorua mountain biking tracks.
 Saving their energy for the best bits huh?

-Shuttles run from the main mountain bike carpark at 9.30am and 1pm.
+Shuttles run from the main mountain bike carpark at various times throughout the day.
+Depending what's on times can change.

 Once in the forest itself there is a central point at the Hill and Pipeline Roads intersection.
 From here the shuttles make runs up to the top every 15mins.